seatable/restic-backup-docker/README.md

 ### Restore to host server

-Restore inside the docker container to the /restore folder.
-This is mounted to the host system and the files can be seen there.
+Restore files inside the Docker container to the `/restore` folder, which is mounted to the host system.

-Use the following command to restore files from the latest snapshot.
+To restore files from the latest snapshot, use the following command:

 ```bash
 docker exec -it restic-backup restic restore latest --target /restore
 ```

-If you want to restore only a subset and from an old snapshot, use this command:
+If you want to restore only a subset from an older snapshot, use this command:
-All commands from the [official restic documentation](https://restic.readthedocs.io/) are supported.

 ```bash
 # get snapshot ids